What is Skylanders Imaginators?

 With simple controls, nothing in the way of complex button combinations to learn, and a fairly shallow learning curve, Skylanders Imaginators is a game designed to be easy for kids and adults alike to pick up and play.
 With four difficulty levels on offer, ranging from Beginner all the way up to Nightmare, you can tailor the challenge to suit your skills, with enemies on Beginner mode doing significantly less damage.

-One of the more unusual parts of Skylanders games is that each Skylander only gets one life in each level - should you get defeated, your Skylander will have to "rest" for a while, and you'll have to either put a fresh Skylander on the base, or restart the level.
-This only applies on a level by level basis - Skylanders defeated in one level can come back and play again in the next - but it does effectively limit your number of "lives" for each level to the amount of Skylanders you own.
-If you only own the starter pack, and you're playing in co-op, this essentially means you each have only one life in which to complete the level - if you die, you'll need to drop out, and let the other player carry on without you.
+One of the more unusual parts of the Skylanders games is that each Skylander only gets one life in each level.
+Should you get defeated, your Skylander will have to "rest" for a while, and you'll have to either put a fresh Skylander on the base, or restart the level, at which point your Skylander can return.
+This only applies on a level by level basis - Skylanders defeated in one level can come back and play again in the next, or if you restart - but it does effectively limit your number of "lives" for each level to the amount of Skylanders you own.
+If you only own the starter pack, and you're playing in co-op, this essentially means you each have only one life in which to complete the level - if you die, you'll need either restart the level, or drop out, and let the other player carry on without you.

 Luckily, your Skylanders will earn experience and level up as you play.
 Growing stronger the more you use them, with more health, and access to stronger attacks, it effectively means the game will get easier the longer you play it - at least, up to a point.
 Handily, additional Skylanders from the earlier games are cheap to pick up, so it's a great idea to arm yourself with a handful of earlier figures, if only for their extra lives!